Testing on Emulators vs Simulators vs Real Devices

-To get a deeper understanding, let us study the different mobile testing device solutions.
+Let us study the different mobile testing device solutions to get a deeper understanding.

 Types of Mobile Testing Device Solutions

-As the technology has evolved with time, testing too saw its share of advancements in the form of various mobile testing device solutions that emerged.
+As the technology has evolved with time, testing also saw its share of advancements in various mobile testing device solutions that emerged.
 These mobile testing solutions were built in order to support cross browser testing of websites and mobile app testing on different mobile phones by analyzing the application’s behavior, function and UI aspects.

 There are mainly two types of devices on which mobile testing is conducted: